R-Prince/TravelTime/readme/testing/TESTING.md

 	- This was present throughout the pages on the website which have now 	been fixed.
 5. The “aria-labelledby” attribute must point to an element in the same document (line 242).

 [JSHint](https://jshint.com/) was used to test the javascript code and ensure no errors or typos were returned .
-When the JS code was run through the website a total of [51 warnings](readme/testing/testingScreenshots/jsHintTesting.png) was returned which mostly consisted of missing semi-colons and undefined variables.
+When the JS code was run through the website a total of [51 warnings](/readme/testing/testingScreenshots/jsHintTesting.png) was returned which mostly consisted of missing semi-colons and undefined variables.

-## Testing client stories from UX section of README.md
+## Testing client stories from UX section of README

 1. As a new visitor to the website, I want to easily be able to search for my next holiday destination.
     1. Once the user lands on the page they are able to see the title “Search for your next destination”